joequant/bitquant/smart-contracts/NOTES.md

 One problem is what is public and what is private.
 The fact that a company is getting a loan is sensitive information that you won't want to spread around.
-So what we did was to put the public template contract on github.
+So what we did was to pus t the public template contract on github.
 The exact amounts and the identities of the borrower and lender are not included.